-Through collaborative study groups, candidates will explore etiologies of mild and moderate disabilities.
-Prospective candidates will engage in inquiry of current trends in educational programming, educational alternatives and related services and will correlate these findings as they relate to appropriate multi disciplinary team planning.
-Candidates will also examine general developmental, academic, social-emotional, psychological, career and functional characteristics and explore their relatedness to individual instructional planning.
-Candidates will also engage in review of definition, historical, philosophical, and legal issues of individuals with disabilities that include students from culturally and linguistically diverse backgrounds.
+Through collaborative study groups, explores etiologies of mild and moderate disabilities.
+Engages in inquiry of current trends in educational programming, educational alternatives and related services and correlates these findings as they relate to appropriate multi disciplinary team planning.
+Examines general developmental, academic, social-emotional, psychological, career and functional characteristics and explores their relatedness to individual instructional planning.
+Engages candidates in review of definition, historical, philosophical, and legal issues of individuals with disabilities that include students from culturally and linguistically diverse backgrounds.